Branding And Burning Play

 Marking by heat before consent

 Deliberate marking of skin by heat is ancient, but for most of recorded history it was imposed, not chosen.
-Human branding served as a sign of ownership, punishment, and group identity: ancient Romans burned FVG (for fugitivus) into runaway slaves; European and colonial slavers branded millions during the Atlantic slave trade; and judicial branding marked offenders across the early modern period (an A for adultery or a T for theft in colonial North America, a B burned into the Quaker James Nayler for blasphemy in 1655.
-Most Western states abolished judicial branding in the nineteenth century: France ended fleur-de-lis branding in 1832, Britain abolished most branding by 1829, and Russia in 1863.
-In parallel, scarification) permanent patterning of the skin by cutting or burning (long featured as a marker of clan, status, and passage to adulthood in indigenous cultures of West Africa, Melanesia, and Australia, and among the ancient Maya.
-These traditions establish the deep symbolic vocabulary of the permanent mark) belonging, ownership, transformation, that the consensual practice later reclaimed.
+Human branding served as a sign of ownership, punishment, and group identity: ancient Romans burned FVG (for fugitivus) into runaway slaves; European and colonial slavers branded enslaved people during the Atlantic slave trade; and judicial branding marked offenders across the early modern period, such as an A for adultery or a T for theft in colonial North America, or a B burned into the Quaker James Nayler for blasphemy in 1655.
+Most Western states abolished judicial branding in the nineteenth century: Britain abolished most branding by 1829, France ended fleur-de-lis branding in 1832, and Russia in 1863.
+In parallel, scarification, the permanent patterning of skin by cutting or burning, long featured as a marker of clan, status, and passage to adulthood in indigenous cultures of West Africa, Melanesia, and Australia, and among the ancient Maya.
+These traditions establish the deep symbolic vocabulary of the permanent mark (belonging, ownership, transformation) that the consensual practice later reclaimed.

 Clinical lineage